 Then he said to the crowd, “If any of you wants to be my follower, you must give up your own way, take up your cross daily, and follow me.
 If you try to hang on to your life, you will lose it.
 But if you give up your life for my sake, you will save it.
 And what do you benefit if you gain the whole world but are yourself lost or destroyed?
 If anyone is ashamed of me and my message, the Son of Man will be ashamed of that person when he returns in glory and in the glory of the Father and the holy angels.”
 Luke 9:23-26

-Perhaps one of the biggest lies circling through Western Christianity is the idea that we can have Jesus and our own way, too, that we are each the author of our own life, we are each the absolute ruler of our own kingdom, and we should look to ourselves for identity, purpose, meaning, and morality.
+Perhaps one of the biggest lies circling through Western Christianity is the idea that we can have Jesus and our own way, too.
+We are told we are the authors of our own lives, we are the absolute rulers of our own kingdoms, and we should look to ourselves for identity, purpose, meaning, and morality.

 “Just follow your heart.”